kanika-newtuple/finanaceFlow/CICD.md

 # To use github actions for CI/CD make the following changes

-Asssuming the repo is in the below structure
+Asssuming the repo you are going to setup CI/CD for is in the below structure

 ```
 .